Connect with others who understand.

 MS and Rheumatoid Arthritis: 4 Similarities and 4 Differences

-More than 600 MyMSTeam members report that they’re living with both conditions, and some have described their experiences.
-“I was diagnosed with RRMS [relapsing-remitting MS] in 2008, then rheumatoid arthritis in 2013,” one member shared.
-“I manage both diseases through exercise and diet in conjunction with DMDs [disease-modifying drugs].”
+More than 600 MyMSTeam members have reported living with both conditions, and some have described their experiences.
+“I was diagnosed with RRMS in 2008, then rheumatoid arthritis in 2013,” shared a member who has relapsing-remitting MS (RRMS).
+“I manage both diseases through exercise and diet in conjunction with DMDs.”
+Disease-modifying drugs (DMDs), also called disease-modifying therapies (DMTs), are discussed below.

-Another member said, “I have rheumatoid arthritis along with MS. Mornings are hard.
+“I have rheumatoid arthritis along with MS. Mornings are hard.
 I do stretching in the morning.
-It helps.”
+It helps,” another member said.

 4 Similarities Between MS and Rheumatoid Arthritis

-MS and RA have a number of characteristics, including how the symptoms, treatment options, and mechanisms of both diseases are similar.
-Here are some similarities between the two conditions.
+MS and RA have a number of similar characteristics, including symptoms, treatment options, and disease mechanisms.

 1. MS and Rheumatoid Arthritis Are Both Autoimmune Diseases